h5md/h5md/h5md.rst

 Trajectory group
 ^^^^^^^^^^^^^^^^

-* atomic coordinates in 1,2 or 3D
+The trajectories are stored in the "trajectory" group.
+For each kind of trajectory information there is a group that contains a "coordinates" dataset, a "step" dataset and a "time" dataset.

-  The coordinates are stored in the dataset named "position".
-The dataset has the dimensions \[variable\]\[N\]\[D\] where the variable dimension is present to accumulate time steps.
+* The "coordinates" dataset has dimensions \[variable\]\[N\]\[D\] where the variable dimension is present to accumulate time steps.

-* atomic velocities in 1,2 or 3D

-  As for the coordinates in a dataset named "velocity"

-* atomic forces in 1,2 or 3D

-  As for the coordinates in a dataset named "force"

-* species
+* The "step" dataset has dimensions \[variable\] and contains the integer step corresponding to the time step at which the corresponding data has been written to the "coordinates" dataset.

+* The "time" dataset is as the "step" dataset, but contains the real value of the time.

+* The coordinates are "position", "velocity", "force" and "species".

-  A dataset of dimensions \[N\] if the species do not change in the course of time, that is if there is no chemical reaction occurring, or of dimensions
-  \[variable\]\[N\] if the species of particles may change in the course of time.
+* The "species" dataset has dimensions \[N\] if the species do not change in the course of time, that is if there is no chemical reaction occurring, or of dimensions \[variable\]\[N\] if the species of particles may change in the course of time.
 The species are stored as 1-byte unsigned integers.

 All arrays are stored in C-order as enforced by the HDF5 file format (see `§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
 A C or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a N atoms D dimensions system) and the hdf5 file will be the same.

-The "position", "velocity" and "force" datasets possess an attribute that is a link to the time indices (the integer number of steps up to that point in the simulation) and a link to the time (time in physical units).

 The "position", "velocity" and "force" datasets possess an optional attribute that is the unit of their respective data ("nm" for the position, for instance).